 Signal Cable Installation - Each sensor is supplied with cable so that it can be connected to the sensors above and below, effectively reducing the number of signal cables to just one.
 This eases installation, simplifies connections to the logger, eliminates the need for multiplexers, and greatly decreases cable costs.

 Convenient Shipping and Transport - GeoFlex systems have joints capable of bending to 90°, allowing for a compact shipping option.
-Five segments, each 3 meters (10 feet) long, can be shipped in a carton measuring approximately 64 x 64 x 64 cm (26 x 26 x 26 in) which weighs less than 22 kilograms (50 pounds).
+Five segments, each 2.5 meters or 10 feet long, can be shipped in a carton measuring approximately 64 x 64 x 64 cm (26 x 26 x 26 in) which weighs less than 22 kilograms (50 pounds).
 This allows for the system to be shipped via common overnight carrier as well as fit in most standard vehicles.

 The GeoFlex system can also be installed with sensorless nodes at the top of the system, allowing the designer to economize by only monitoring the zone of interest and bypassing the upper layers.